Scott Free Productions: History

+In February 2024, it was announced that Scott Free Productions would be working with GK Films and Paramount Pictures on a Bee Gees biopic titled You Should Be Dancing, directed by Ridley Scott and written by John Logan.
+The film is set to begin production in October 2025 in London and Miami.

 Production logo

-As of Clay Pigeons, released in 1998, the production logo is a watercolour animation of a crudely-drawn man wearing monk-style clothing with a white haze surrounding him, walking and smoking a cigarette, him running and transforming into a bird.
-The company name (sometimes since A Good Year in 2006, without it) appears underneath the bird and everything turns blue and on a black background.
-The bird is between the name.
-It was done by Italian artist and animator Gianluigi Toccafondo.
+Since 1998, the company's production logo has been a watercolour-style traditional animation of a crudely drawn monk with a white haze surrounding him, walking and smoking a cigarette before running and transforming into a bird.
+The company name appears underneath the bird as the colours change to turquoise on a black background.
+The logo was created by Italian artist and animator Gianluigi Toccafondo.